prachibansal2000/TeamsClone/README.md

 ### Future Scope

-- Organize online classes and meeting.
+- Organize online classes and meetings.
+- Able to send and receive messages.
-- Share images and download them from the chat.
+- Able to download and send images from the chat.
+- Able to make groups and delete groups.
+- Able to add people in the group.
+- Able to access the calendar.

 ### Pending Work